-- 1. custodial sentences in the Crown Court and magistrates' courts - 2. restrictions on imposing custodial sentences - 3. length of sentence - 4. mandatory and minimum sentences - 5. suspended sentences - 1.
-Examinable material on custodial sentences in the Crown Court and magistrates' courts will consist of available custodial sentences, maximum custodial sentences, and limits on the power of magistrates' courts to impose imprisonment.
-The relevant material is addressed in paragraphs E13.1-13.2 and E13.5 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 2.
-Examinable material on restrictions on imposing custodial sentences will consist of the general restrictions in section 230 of the Sentencing Act 2020 on imposing custodial sentences.
-The relevant material is addressed in paragraphs E13.7-13.8 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 3.
-Examinable material on length of sentence will consist of the general provision in section 231 of the Sentencing Act 2020, dealing with several offences, time remanded in custody to count as time served, crediting periods of remand on bail, concurrent and consecutive determinate custodial sentences and relevance to sentence of early release provisions etc. The relevant material is addressed in paragraphs E13.9-13.13, E13.16, E13.19-13.21 and E13.26 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 4.
+- 1. custodial sentences in the Crown Court and magistrates' courts - 2. restrictions on imposing custodial sentences - 3. length of sentence - 4. mandatory and minimum sentences - 5. suspended sentences - Examinable material on custodial sentences in the Crown Court and magistrates' courts will consist of available custodial sentences, maximum custodial sentences, and limits on imprisonment: magistrates' courts and the Crown Court when limited to magistrates' courts' powers.
+The relevant material is addressed in paragraphs E13.1-13.2 and E13.5 of Blackstone's Criminal Practice 20222023. - Examinable material on restrictions on imposing custodial sentences will consist of the general restrictions in section 230 of the Sentencing Act 2020 on imposing custodial sentences.
+The relevant material is addressed in paragraphs E13.7-13.8 of Blackstone's Criminal Practice 20222023. - 3.
+Examinable material on length of sentence will consist of the general provision in section 231 of the Sentencing Act 2020, dealing with several offences, relevance of prison conditions, time remanded in custody to count as time served, crediting periods of bail spent subject to a qualifying curfew, concurrent and consecutive determinate custodial sentences, and determinate custodial sentences and early release provisions.
+The relevant material is addressed in paragraphs E13.9-13.13, E13.16, E13.19-13.21, and E13.26 (first sub-paragraph) and E13.27-13.28 of Blackstone's Criminal Practice 20222023. - 4.
 Examinable material on mandatory and minimum sentences will consist of mandatory life sentences for murder, and minimum custodial sentences for Class A drug offences and domestic burglary.
-The relevant material is addressed in paragraphs E17.1-17.2, E18.2 (section 313(1) and (2) of the Sentencing Act 2020 only), E18.4, E18.5 (section 314(1), (2), (3)(a)-(b) of the Sentencing Act 2020 and the final sub-paragraph only), and E18.9 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021. - 5.
-Examinable material on suspended sentences will consist of the power to impose suspended sentences under sections 286, 288 and 289 of the Sentencing Act 2020, consecutive terms, combining with other sentences or orders, imposition of requirements, breach of community requirements, and commission of further offences.
-The relevant material is addressed in paragraphs E14.1, E14.3 (first two sub-paragraphs only), E14.5-14.8, E14.13-14.14 and E14.16 of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021.
+The relevant material is addressed in paragraphs E17.1-17.2, E18.2 (section 313(1) and (2) and (2A) of the Sentencing Act 2020 only), E18.4, E18.46, E18.5-7 (section 314(1), (2), (2A), (3)(a)-(b) of the Sentencing Act 2020 and the final sub-paragraph only), and E18.9-11 of Blackstone's Criminal Practice 20222023. - Examinable material on suspended sentences will consist of the power to impose suspended sentences under sections 286, 288 and 289 of the Sentencing Act 2020, consecutive terms, combining with other sentences or orders, imposition of requirements, breach of community requirements, powers available to deal with breach, and commission of further offences.
+The relevant material is addressed in paragraphs E14.1 (first seven lines, up to "... cannot be suspended."), E14.3 (first two sub-paragraphs only), E14.5-14.8, E14.1311-14.14-12 and E14.16 14 of Blackstone's Criminal Practice 20222023.